odoo/documentation/sales/invoicing/services/support.rst

 To do so, go to :menuselection:`Sales --> Invoicing --> Orders to Upsell`.

 .. tip::
-    If you use Odoo CRM, a good practice is to create an opportunity for every sale order in upselling invoice status so that you easily track your upselling effort.
+    If you use Twenty20 CRM, a good practice is to create an opportunity for every sale order in upselling invoice status so that you easily track your upselling effort.